FreeMEM/cookiecutter-react-django/{{cookiecutter.project_slug}}/README.md

 # cookiedocker-base-django-react-pgsql-nginx
-Cookiedocker based in Piotr Płoński code at https://github.com/saasitive/django-react-boilerplate I've used his tutorials and guides at https://saasitive.com/ to build this docker-compose template.
+Cookiedocker based in Piotr Płoński boilerplate code at https://github.com/saasitive/django-react-boilerplate I've used his tutorials and guides at https://saasitive.com/ to build this docker-compose template.

 I needed a docker infraestructure with Django, React, PostgreSQL and another classic services like nginx, Redis or Celery